 Denormalization is the inverse process of normalization, where the normalized schema is converted into a schema which has redundant information.
 The performance is improved by using redundancy and keeping the redundant data consistent.
 The reason for performing denormalization is the overheads produced in query processor by an over-normalized structure.

-Denormalization can also be defined as the process of storing the join of higher normal form relations as a base relation, which is in a lower normal form.
+Denormalization can also be defined as the method of storing the join of superior normal form relations as a base relation, which is in a lower normal form.
 It reduces the number of tables, and complicated table joins because a higher number of joins can slow down the process.
 There are various denormalization techniques such as: Storing derivable values, pre-joining tables, hard-coded values and keeping details with master, etc.